 We also know that production on the series was aiming for a release on Netflix at some point in 2023.

-In the Polygon article back in November 2021, Bone was asked about how the adaptation progressed was going he told them that it was “Much better than previous attempts.”
+In the Polygon article back in November 2021, Smith was asked how the adaptation progress was going.
+He told them that it was “Much better than previous attempts.”

-Sadly, of course, Jeff’s fears were realized with the series being shelved in late 2021 but not announced until 2022.
+Sadly, Jeff’s fears were realized with the series being shelved in late 2021 but not announced until 2022.

 When and Why was Bone canceled at Netflix?